MaluwaLMK/maluwalmk/_posts/2015-1-25-Extracting-Eigenvalues from-a-Linear-Regression-in-R.md

 scaleEigen(cars.lm)
 ```

-This produces the eigenvalues and their associated eigenvectors of a class “list” as shown in the R output below.
+This produces the eigenvalues and their associated eigenvectors of a class `list` as shown in the R output below.

 ```
 $values